South Africa admits “challenges” in Zimbabwe vote

-Thousands of Zimbabwean security forces could not draw their mark in chaotic early voting three weeks before the July 31 elections to end a four-year unity government.
+Thousands of Zimbabwean security forces couldn’t draw their mark in chaotic early voting three weeks before the July 31 elections to end a four-year unity government.

 “The process has got challenges, we can’t deny that because we’ve seen what info has been coming out during the special vote,” said Lindiwe Zulu, who heads the mediation process after deadly polls in 2008.

-During early voting on Sunday and Monday polling stations opened late and many lacked indelible ink, stamps, voter rolls and ballot papers and boxes.
+During early voting last Sunday and Monday polling stations opened late and many lacked indelible ink, stamps, voter rolls and ballot papers and boxes.

 “If things didn’t go right in the special vote, those things need to be looked into by the time of elections on July 31,” Zulu told AFP.

 President Robert Mugabe called early polls, hoping to prolong his 33 years in power, despite demands for reform by his archrival Prime Minister Morgan Tsvangirai.